Workforce Management Requires Labor Optimization

 Restaurant labor management isn't only about staff scheduling.
 It's about staff optimization - having the right people at the right stations at the right day-part.

-Restaurant managers often find the juggling of weekly shift schedules to be one of the more stressful and time-consuming processes of their jobs.
-Even top-shelf managers find themselves relying on methods such as using sticky notes, writing and erasing ever-changing info on white boards, or tracking as best as possible using spreadsheets for staff info, as well as time-off requests and shift-change notes.
-It can be a huge headache to coordinate such disparate information while also making sure the restaurant is properly staffed with the right people at the right times.
-Clearly, the right staff at the right time creates the optimal guest experience.
+Restaurant managers find juggling weekly shift schedules to be one of the more stressful and time-consuming processes of their jobs.
+Even top-shelf managers find themselves relying on methods such as using sticky notes, white boards, or kludgy spreadsheets for managing staff info.
+Time-off requests and shift-change notes can be equally cumbersome to control.
+It's a big headache coordinating such disparate information while also making sure the restaurant is properly staffed with the right people at the right times.

 Efficiency increases when managers can use a computer or smartphone to view schedules, review staff requests, and communicate messages to relevant team members about shift openings or other important updates.
 Mobile platforms also facilitate coordination with the restaurant team so that they can easily offer, pick-up, and swap shifts right from their own devices.
 This way, the manager does not have to get involved until necessary.
 This awesome feature greatly assists with streamlining scheduling.
 Additionally, there are other important aspects to assess when optimizing labor costs.